What You Must Know About Implementing Technical Training in Employee Onboarding

 By thoroughly analyzing these requirements, you can identify the core areas that must be covered during training.

-Consider any upcoming technological changes that may impact your employees’ roles.
+Consider any upcoming technological changes that may impact your employees’ roles and responsibilities.
 There should be no surprises, which means the onboarding process should always be up-to-date.

 Assessing the Current Skill Levels of New Hires

-Don’t simply make all training required for all new hires.
+Don’t require all new hires to undergo all training.
 Unless training is necessary to do the job, make it optional.
 You may not know every new hire’s skill level, so they can decide what training they need.

 Rather than trying to determine their level, empower them to choose their skill level and what they need.
-Give employees time and resources to get up to speed on the necessary tools but ultimately empower them to decide.
+Give employees the time and resources to get up to speed on the necessary tools, but ultimately empower them to make the decisions.

 Knowing where new hires start will help you create a good path for their technical training.